Nexiii/nx-weedfarm/README.md

 ```

 Step 2.
-Move the images from the tr-orangefarming/images to [qb]\qb-inventory\html\images
+Move the images from the nx-weedfarm/images to [qb]/qb-inventory/html/images

 Step 3.
 Ensure it in your config or just drag and drop it in [qb] (should start everything in [qb])